 The 2011 Concord C2 Chronograph (Refs.
 SKU 0320141 / 0320138) collection doesn’t look as outrageous as some of their other models that were introduced during the last couple of years, yet I would say that the more subdued design language that this new gadget speaks is potentially more commercially successful.
 The C2 Chrono primarily targets a mass market where most customers simply need an accurate and well-made dressy watch that would also look good with formal attire.
 Of that, the new member of the family delivers plenty.

 The Swiss brand has issued a “king of bling” member of its C1 Chronograph collection.
-Although being animated by an average self-winding caliber (some connoisseurs may find the choice of movement disappointing, but I would say that it is adequate since the mechanical part is not the main focus here,) the automatic Concord C1 Chronograph Amethyst (ref.
+Animated by an average self-winding caliber, the Concord C1 Chronograph Amethyst (ref.
 0320100) is adorned with 217 amethysts totaling stunning (and quite taxing on your bank account) 13.8 carats.